-The day before this trip, I was somewhere in Quezon City for our store’s late Christmas party where I did drink.
-I still wanted to drink.
-But I had to leave my friend’s house by 2:00am if I like to not miss my 7:00am flight.
-When I went home, feeling a bit tipsy and without any sleep at all, I grabbed my backpack and spirnt all the way to the airport.
+The day before this trip, I was somewhere in Quezon City getting drunk for our store’s late Christmas party.
+I still wanted to drink but I had to leave my friend’s house by 2:00 AM if I wanna catch my 7:00 AM flight.
+When I went home, feeling a bit tipsy and without any sleep at all, I grabbed my backpack and sprint all the way to the airport.

 Our plane arrived at Mactan Airport at around 10:00am.
 The 7:00am supposed to be flight was 2 hours delayed so when we got off the airport, we didn’t know what to do.
 We were already late and the whole itinerary was already messed up.
 I remember we were hungry so we rode a bus (P25) to SM City for our lunch to change the whole plan.

 After an hour of discussion while having our brunch, we thought it would still be a wise idea if we will still stick to plan A. Time to leave the city immediately so we rode a cab (fare around P80-P100) to South Station where buses going to Badian are parked.
 By 1pm we left Cebu City going to Badian (that’s where Kawasan Falls is located) the trip to Badian was roughly a 3-hour bus ride so I suggest you take your heavy lunch first before the trip.
 The bus fare is P126.